Enable bot blocking

 ShimmerCat has a mechanism to automatically identify an IP address as a prospective bot, and also to white-list the good bots, like Google's crawlers.
 Once bots are identified, the IP addresses that they use are automatically spread to all the deployments, so you don't need to worry about that.

-The bot blocking mechanism is disabled by default when a deployment is created, but it is easy enough to enable.
+The bots blocking mechanism is disabled by default when a deployment is created, because it requires extra configuration to decide what to do when a suspected bot visits the site.

 How to enable it?